 Four risks.
 Three of them quiet, one cinematic.
 Govern in that order.

-Shadow AI carries real risks.
-The risk landscape that matters operationally looks nothing like the one in most vendor whitepapers.
-Data exfiltration is the most common and the lowest-profile.
-Not spectacular breaches — quiet, ongoing leakage of business-sensitive information through consumer AI tools running every day.
+Data exfiltration is the most common and the lowest-profile: quiet, ongoing leakage of business-sensitive information through consumer AI tools running every day.
 LayerX Security found 18% of enterprise employees paste data into GenAI tools; over half of those paste events include corporate information[6].
-That is not a threat actor.
-That is Tuesday afternoon.
+That's not a threat actor.
+That's Tuesday afternoon.

 Signal: high paste volume into browser-based AI interfaces; support tickets that reveal public-model use on internal work.
 Controls that hold: enterprise accounts with training-data opt-out, data classification policy with named examples, browser-based DLP on managed devices.